bogzbonny/yeehaw/yeehaw/README_DOCS.md

 the computational burden at render time, Elements should track their own state and only respond with drawing updates (in `fn drawing(..)`)  when their are actual state changes which warrant redrawing.

+The time based gradient design currently will cause ample recalculations, this will hopefully be improved with time, but just be aware that if you want to use those sweet sweet time gradient colors it will cost you.
+If you choose not to use time gradients you will be unaffected by these CPU drains.